International Association of Marine Investigators, Inc.

 Marine Theft Investigations Guide 2009

-2004 IAMI Certified Marine Investigators Program (CMI):During 2004, The International Association of Marine Investigator’s (IAMI) unveil the Certified Marine Investigators Program (CMI).
+2004 IAMI Certified Marine Investigators Program (CMI):During 2004, the International Association of Marine Investigators (IAMI) unveiled the Certified Marine Investigators Program (CMI).
 IAMI designed and implemented a Certified Marine Investigators (CMI) Program to recognize those investigators who have the experience and training, in addition to their own area(s) of expertise, to bring a new dimension and insight into their respective fields of endeavor.
 IAMI Certified Marine Investigator (CMI) designation is limited to IAMI members in good standing who have experience and/or training in a wide range of areas.

-The participants must have – high moral character, meet minimum education/experience (high school diploma, minimum of three years’ experience which is directly or indirectly to Marine Matters, Criminology/Law Enforcement, and Insurance), pass the uniform CMI Examination (eligibility to sit for examination – Minimum of 250 points through any combination of work experience, marine degree, vocational programs, or credits through any combination of work experience, marine degree, vocational programs, or credits through SAMs, NAMs, CFE, CPCU etc.), maintain required continuing professional education, pay annual Association dues, and abide by IAMI By-Laws and the Code of Professional Ethics of IAMI.
+The participants must have – high moral character, meet minimum education/experience (high school diploma, minimum of three years’ experience which is directly or indirectly related to Marine Matters, Criminology/Law Enforcement and Insurance), pass the uniform CMI Examination (eligibility to sit for examination – minimum of 250 points through any combination of work experience, marine degree, vocational programs or credits through any combination of work experience, marine degree, vocational programs or credits through SAMS, NAMS, CFE, CPCU etc.), maintain required continuing professional education, pay annual Association dues and abide by IAMI By-Laws and the Code of Professional Ethics of IAMI.
 This designation for IAMI Members will ensure that marine investigators are qualified in various aspects of marine terminology, forensic photography, investigations techniques, etc.

 This certification has a mandatory 5-year recertification.
 The designation(s) shall be limited to members in good standing who have experience and/or training in a wide range of areas including, but not limited to, the detection, prevention and investigation of boat and related thefts, adjusting boat related insurance claims, marine surveying, admiralty law as it relates to recreational boating, cause and origin of fires, marine insurance policy interpretation, accident reconstruction, matters related to hull construction and the operation and repair of motors, and the like.